rihardsbelinskis/r1_S0SAI/README.md

 * r1_B00K

-Is a script for generating an .mp3 file from a .pdf file.
 An audiobook generator.
+It is a script for generating an .mp3 file from a .pdf file.
 The aim is to create an application, which allows its users to generate an audiobook / audiofile from several common text document formats (.doc, .pdf, .txt).

 ------------------------------------------------------------------------